the community site for and by

 Job type: Post Doc

-Project: In mammals, translation is exquisitely regulated at the exit of pluripotency to rapidly reprogram the proteome to enable lineage commitment.
-Yet, the embryonic mediators of translation control and their mechanisms remain elusive.
-Our recent discoveries revealed that ribosomes act as decision hubs controlling cell fate and homeostasis via proteins recruited on the translation machinery and specialize mRNA translation.
+Project: Our recent discoveries revealed that ribosomes act as decision hubs controlling cell fate and homeostasis via proteins recruited on the translation machinery to specialize mRNA translation (Science Advances, 2023; Nature 2011a).
 The project is dedicated to studying the mediators, mechanisms, and impact of selective mRNA translation in the regulation of embryonic cardiac cell fate and cell identity.
-This involves various high throughput approaches such as targeted CRISPR screens, eCLIP-seq, and Ribo-seq in combination with systematic molecular and mechanistic studies in hiPSC-based cardiac developmental models.
+This involves various high throughput approaches such as targeted CRISPR screens, eCLIP-seq, and Ribo-seq in combination with systematic molecular and mechanistic studies in hiPSC-based cardiac developmental models including organoids.

-What we offer: Opportunity and support to develop your own independent career.
+What we offer: Kurian lab is a multicultural, interdisciplinary work environment.
+We work at the intersection of RNA biology, Developmental Biology, functional genomics, and systems biology.
+We provide opportunity and support to develop your own independent career, access to state-of-the-art methodologies in RNA biology, stem cell biology and genome engineering.
 Stable long-term funding and state-of-the-art resources to conduct innovative research in RNA biology using human pluripotent stem cell-based models.
 Competitive salary, benefits, and family-friendly work culture.
-Possibility to work closely with startups.

 Our Research Focus: We study the RNA regulatory principles that govern cell fate and identity during human cardiac development, homeostasis, and pathomechanisms of cardiac diseases.
 We employ pluripotent stem cells and cell fate engineering (2D differentiation and organoid models) in combination with systems biology and genome editing approaches to reconstruct and investigate human cardiac development and disease.
 Our long-term mission is to gain a systems-level understanding of the RNA regulatory principles that shape the self-organization and homeostasis of tissue and organs in humans to develop therapeutic solutions for tissue/ organ regeneration. www.kurianlab.com